lvgl/docs_old/en/overview/object.md

 ### Visibility only on the parent

-If a child partially or fully out of its parent then the parts outside will not be visible.
+If a child is partially or fully out of its parent then the parts outside will not be visible.

 ![](/misc/par_child3.png "A graphical object is visible on its parent")